Artemmkin/infrastructure-as-code-tutorial/docs/09-docker-compose.md

     --detach mongo:3.2
 ```

-So the syntax of Docker Compose can be easily understood for a person not even familiar with it [the documentation](https://docs.docker.com/compose/compose-file/#service-configuration-reference).
+So the syntax of Docker Compose can be easily understood by a person not even familiar with it [the documentation](https://docs.docker.com/compose/compose-file/#service-configuration-reference).

 `raddit-app` services configuration is a bit different from MongoDB service in a way that we specify a `build` option instead of `image` to build the container image from a Dockerfile before starting a container: